 “One of the popular reasons people did an ARM prior to 2008 was to qualify for more of a house.
 At that time, lenders qualified borrowers at the initial lower rates with no consideration of any future rate increases,” explained Ferraro.
 “This led to many consumers taking adjustable-rate mortgages that per today’s standards would have actually been qualified for much less.”

-Today, however, lenders qualify borrowers for ARMs based on a higher interest rate calculation, rather than the initial rate that’s offered, Ferraro said.
+Today, however, mortgage lenders qualify borrowers for ARMs based on a higher interest rate calculation, rather than the initial rate that’s offered, Ferraro said.

 And overall, mortgage underwriting is far, far stricter now, said James McGrath, co-founder of the New York City real estate brokerage Yoreevo.